Tazarotene

 Tazarotene, sold under the brand name Tazorac, among others, is a third-generation prescription topical retinoid.
 It is primarily used for the treatment of plaque psoriasis and acne.
 Tazarotene is also used as a therapeutic for photoaged and photodamaged skin.
 It is a member of the acetylenic class of retinoids.

 Tazarotene was approved for medical use in 1997 and is available as a generic medication.

 Medical uses

-Tazarotene is most commonly used topically to treat acne vulgaris and psoriasis.
-Like other topical retinoids, such as tretinoin and adapalene, tazarotene can be combined with benzoyl peroxide or an oral antibiotic, such as clindamycin or dapsone, for the treatment of acne.
+Tazarotene is most commonly used topically to treat acne vulgaris, psoriasis, and photoaging.
+Like other topical retinoids, such as tretinoin and adapalene, tazarotene can be used in a regimen with benzoyl peroxide and/or an oral antibiotic, such as clindamycin or dapsone, for the treatment of acne.
 This results in increased efficacy compared to tazarotene monotherapy.

-For psoriasis, a combination therapy of tazarotene and a mid- to high-potency corticosteroid is more effective than either treatment alone.
+Combination therapy utilizing tazarotene alongside a mid- to high-potency corticosteroid is more effective in treating psoriasis compared to monotherapy of either drug.

 Tazarotene can also be used for the treatment of photodamaged skin.
-It can reduce the clinical and histological signs of photodamaged skin.
+It can reduce the histological and clinical signs of photodamaged skin, such as fine lines, wrinkles, hyperpigmentation, and lentigo.
 The therapy is more effective when used with the daily application of sunscreen.

+Available forms

+Tazarotene is available in several topical formulations, including gels, creams, foams, and lotions, with concentrations ranging from 0.045% to 0.1%.
+Tazarotene was first approved in 1997 as a 0.05% and 0.1% gel, followed by 0.05% and 0.1% creams in 2000.
+In 2012, a 0.1% aerosol foam was introduced to provide easier application to hair-bearing or large surface areas of the skin.
+A 0.045% lotion was approved in 2019, which utilizes a polymeric emulsion technology to stabilize the active ingredient at a lower concentration with increased absorption.
+Tazarotene is also available as a fixed-dose combination drug in the topical formulation of halobetasol/tazarotene for use in psoriasis.